nest/nest-simulator/doc/guides/connection_management.rst

 ``synapse_model`` (default `static_synapse`), ``weight`` (default 1.0),
 ``delay`` (default 1.0), and ``receptor_type`` (default 0, see :ref:`receptor-types` for details),
 as well as parameters specific to the chosen synapse model.
-The specification of all parameters is optional and unspecified parameters will take on the default values of the chosen synapse model that can be inspected using ``nest.GetDefaults(synapse_model)``.
+The specification of all parameters is optional, and unspecified parameters will take on the default values of the chosen synapse model that can be inspected using ``nest.GetDefaults(synapse_model)``.